Monday, September 29, 2025

 My seventh decade begins

 And just like that, I turned 60.
-Last Saturday, Garry and I hosted a party for 35 people in our apartment (we had four last-minute dropouts).
+Last Saturday, Garry and I hosted a party for 35 people in our apartment (we had at least four last-minute dropouts).
 Garry has been secretly beavering away for months, preparing for the big day.
 While I was privy to some details, he’d successfully kept me in the dark regarding much of what ultimately unfolded.

 Matt and Shelley, and Hamish (who’d just returned from Europe a few days earlier) flew in on Friday evening.
 I collected them from the airport after work.
 They stayed with us over the weekend before flying out again today.
 As Hamish noted, this is the first time all three brothers have been together in Sydney.